Loud and Proud: Shake Shack's recipe for an inclusive workplace

 With issues of race, gender and sexuality coming to the forefront of American life, the nation’s board rooms are scrambling to assemble talent pipelines that look more like the nation as a whole.

-Burger chain Shake Shack Inc is enjoying a nice head start in this particular race.
+Burger chain Shake Shack Inc (SHAK.N) is enjoying a nice head start in this particular race.

 The New York City-founded staple recently received a perfect score from the Human Rights Campaign’s Corporate Equality Index for its LGBTQ-friendly workplace.
 Advocacy even finds its way onto the menu, with items like the “Pride Shake.”